Hamzah82/cloud/README.md

 - This project is intended for educational and personal use only.
 - Storage may be reset or limited due to MEGA restrictions.

+## 👨‍💻 Who Made This?

+This entire project was built and maintained **solo** by just **one person** using a **single laptop powered by a humble Pentium processor** 🥲.

+Everything — from coding the site, collecting files, organizing data, to manually updating the archive — is done by hand.
+So if your uploaded file doesn’t appear instantly, **please be patient**, it might take a little time 🙏

+I’m doing my best to keep this place running smooth and helpful for everyone ❤️

 ---

 ## 🙌 Thanks for Visiting!